 Though some held their breath, wondering whether Carter would succumb to this “curse” as well, he was apparently spared from it.
 In the end, Howard Carter died from Hodgkin’s Lymphoma in 1939.
 He was 64 at the time.

 Decades after Carter’s death, his rediscovery of King Tut’s tomb remains one of the most important finds from ancient Egypt.
 And Carter himself is still one of the most respected archaeologists of all time, though his legacy has been somewhat complicated in recent years, due to new evidence that suggests he stole treasures from the ancient burial place, including an amulet used for offerings to the dead, according to The Guardian.

 But while Carter’s excavation may not have been all gilded glory, there’s no doubt that his discovery changed the way we think about ancient Egyptian history.
 The find made a huge impact on countless people, especially Carter himself.
 In fact, his gravestone bears an inscription from an item in the young king’s tomb, found on a chalice dubbed the “Wishing Cup.”

 “May your spirit live, may you spend millions of years, you who love Thebes, sitting with your face to the north wind, your eyes beholding happiness,” it reads.
 “O night, spread thy wings over me as the imperishable stars.”

-Enjoyed learning about Howard Carter?
-Next up, check out how King Tut’s tomb was restored just this past year.
-After that, read up on the life and times of the King Tut’s wife, who also his half-sister, Ankhesenamun.
+After learning about Howard Carter, check out the breathtaking history behind King Tut’s mask.
+Then, read up on the life and times of King Tut’s wife — who was also his half-sister.